 The members of the Compensation Committee are Mr. Meyers (Chair), Mr. Henriques, Dr. Torti and Dr. Cheng.
-Our Board of Directors has determined that each of the members of the Compensation Committee has the appropriate experience for their Committee responsibilities based on their prior senior roles in our industry.
-Our Board of Directors has determined that each member of our Compensation Committee is independent.
+Our Board has determined that each of the members of the Compensation Committee has the appropriate experience for their Committee responsibilities based on their prior senior roles in our industry.
+Our Board has determined that each member of our Compensation Committee is independent.

-Our Compensation Committee is responsible for acting on behalf of our Board of Directors in: (i) determining and approving the compensation of our Chief Executive Officer; (ii) reviewing and approving compensation for our other executive officers; (iii) fulfilling our Board of Directors' oversight responsibilities with respect to our overall compensation policies, plans and programs; and (iv) performing other activities related to our compensation plans and structure, including preparing and reviewing any disclosure on executive compensation included in our annual proxy statement or information circular in accordance with applicable rules and regulations promulgated by the SEC and the Canadian provincial securities regulatory authorities.
+Our Compensation Committee is responsible for acting on behalf of our Board in: (i) reviewing and recommending the compensation of our Chief Executive Officer to our Board for approval; (ii) reviewing and recommending to our Board or approving compensation for our other executive officers; (iii) administering our equity compensation plans, including approving all grants and awards under such plans; (iv) fulfilling our Board's oversight responsibilities with respect to our overall compensation policies, plans and programs; and (v) performing other activities related to our compensation plans and structure, including preparing and reviewing any disclosure on executive compensation included in our annual proxy statement or information circular in accordance with applicable rules and regulations promulgated by the SEC and the Canadian provincial securities regulatory authorities.